 The armed guides that accompany you are highly trained and have extensive knowledge of not just the fauna and flora of the area, but also know the bush’s finer signs intimately.
 A safe distance from any big animal sighting is always maintained and respect for wildlife is the unbreakable number one rule.
 You are, however, guaranteed some fantastic encounters and sightings.
 A moderate level of fitness is required for this safari, as the distance covered per day is about 10km (6mi) a day, but with frequent stops.

 Set beneath a tall grove of ebony trees overlooking a large open pan, this rustic camp comprises reed-and-thatch chalets which are rebuilt every year after the rains and accommodate just six people in total.
-A true remote and private experience, and yours for the next two nights!
-Your morning walk lasts about four hours, departing just before sunrise and returning around 11am.
+A truly remote and private experience, and yours for the next two nights!
+Your morning walk lasts about four hours, departing just before sunrise and returning around 11 am.

 This is followed by a shorter afternoon walk of about two hours, which begins at 4pm and arrives back at the camp before sunset.
 Crocodile River Camp’s homely atmosphere and dedication to all things wildlife (further enhanced by the friendly and knowledgeable staff) allows this laid-back riverside sanctuary to take on the kind of surreal quality that is arguably unreplicated anywhere else in the world.